vamsiGangula/coden_front_end/README.md

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+1.I have first create the react app with the command of npx create-react-app 2.Create the structure and all
+3.I have type the command for build process with npm run build 4.finally i have run the project by using of commandd npm start run in locally with port number 3000